MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationBatch.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2013

-The Identity parameter specifies the name of the migration batch that you want to update configuration settings for.

-!!!
-Exchange Server 2016, Exchange Online

 The Identity parameter specifies the migration batch that you want to modify.
 You can use any value that uniquely identifies the migration batch.
 For example:

 - Name (the Identity property value)

 - GUID (the BatchGuid property value)

 ```yaml
 Type: MigrationBatchIdParameter